MasterScrat/Chatistics/README.md

 To see the messages sent to you by the top 10 people with whom you talk the most:

-`python visualize.py breakdown --remove-sender "Your Name" -n 10`
+`python visualize.py breakdown -n 10 --incoming-only`

 <img src="https://github.com/MasterScrat/Chatistics/raw/master/static/histo.png" width="701" height="406">